+where $X_S$ and $X_{S^c}$ have $m$ and $n-m$ rows, respectively.
+Then we can express $P$ and $A$ in the following partitioned form:

-\item \textit{Subgraph Inference:} In this step, we apply the method of estimation i.e., ASE on the subgraph $A_S$ (spanned by the subsamples) to obtain an estimate $\hat{X}_S$.
-This step depends on only one parameter: \begin{itemize} \item \textit{Rank $(d)$}: Rank of the underlying probability matrix which can be estimated if unknown. \end{itemize} \item \textit{Predictive Inference:} Based on $\hat{X}_S$ and the observed adjacency matrix, we would interpolate $\hat{X}_{S^c}$ in a predictive manner.
-This can also be termed as out-of-sample estimation.
-Out-of-sample estimation under the RDPG model was previously studied by \cite{levin2021limit}.
-Here, consider any $i \not \in S$.
-Let $A_{i,S}$ the the $1\times m$ vector of edges between the $i$th node and the subgraph nodes, and $P_{i,S} = \E[A_{i,S}]$.
-Then,
+\item \textbf{Subgraph Inference:} In this step, we apply the ASE procedure on the subgraph $A_S$, spanned by the vertices in $S$, to obtain the estimate $\hat{X}_S$.
+This step depends on only one input parameter, the rank ($d$) of the underlying probability matrix, which can be estimated if unknown.

+\item \textbf{Predictive Estimation:} In this step, we estimate $X_{S^c}$ in a \textit{predictive} manner using $\widehat X_S$ (from Step 2) and $A_{S^{c},S}$, the observed adjacency submatrix of cross-edges between $S^c$ and $S$.
+Note that this step is related to out-of-sample embedding which was previously studied by \cite{levin2021limit} under the RDPG model.